 Let’s see how they compare.

-|Development company||Freelance developers||Off-the-shelf software|
+|Outsourcing development company||Freelance developers||Off-the-shelf software|

 If you’re making an app for an existing business and you don’t need anything too extravagant or totally unique, an off-the-shelf solution might be the one for you.
-More so if you’re time- and budget-strapped as well.
+More so if you’re time- and budget-strapped.

-A good outsourcing company will help you with additional research and business analysis, but it’s crucial to have your own clear vision of your product.
-This will make it imminently easier to find a service provider and establish expectations of what you want to receive at the end.
+A good app development outsourcing company will help you with additional market research and business analysis, but it’s crucial to have your own clear vision of your product.
+This will make it easier to find a service provider and establish expectations of what you want to receive at the end.
 Furthermore, if you choose to work with individual app developers instead of a company, the clarity of your outlines becomes even more invaluable — miscommunication can deliver you an app completely different from what you wanted.

 So be as clear and precise as you can by preparing answers to these main questions: